 I love chicken wings as much as the next person, but sometimes you just need something a bit lighter!
 In come these BBQ cauliflower wings.
-They’re saucey, easy to make and have a crispy shell with a soft interior.
+They’re breaded, saucy, easy to make and have a perfectly crispy shell with a soft interior.

 While they’re the perfect game day appetizer, they’re perfect for just about any occasion.
 They’re made extra crispy with breadcrumbs and are baked, not fried, so there’s no guilt with eating the whole tray!

 I like to serve these wings with a ranch dip, chopped celery and carrots.
 You could even add these into a salad or tacos, but I like to eat them like regular wings.